lingoer/SwiftWeiboKit/README.md

-SwiftyWeiboKit
+SwiftWeiboKit
 ==============

-SwiftyWeiboKit is An delightful Sina Weibo library written in Swift
+SwiftWeiboKit is An delightful Sina Weibo library written in Swift